SMALL SHIFTS

 Workforce

-Supporting teams to regulate under pressure, maintain focus, and recover across the working day.
+Helping teams regulate under pressure, maintain focus, and recover across the working day.

 “Despite being under more stress currently, I feel more equipped to manage it.”